pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I have spent four hours completing this task.

 ## Present Perfect Continuous
----

-Ana: What have you been doing all day?

-Bob: I have been reviewing his code all day.

----

-I have been doing my [laundry,expenses, homework].
+* I have been doing my [laundry,expenses, homework].

-We have been cleaning the house today.
+* We have been cleaning the house today.